 Selecting the best Medicare health plan can be time consuming and complicated.
 However, you can reduce the time needed and the complexity by following a few simple steps.
 Medicare.gov’s “Medicare Plan Finder” can quickly and easily generate a list of plans available in your area and will include an estimate of the overall costs you are likely to pay over the course of a year.
 Determining whether your doctor, hospital and local pharmacy is in the network of a given company is an important next step.
 Reviewing the brochures or outlines of coverage can help you understand the mechanics of any policy you are considering purchasing.

 Medicare Advantage programs are offered by private insurance carriers.
-It is a great option for seniors and other Medicare beneficiaries.
+They are also known as Medicare Part C. Medicare Advantage Plan can be a great option for seniors and other Medicare beneficiaries.
 (A beneficiary need not be a senior.
 Younger people can often join these plans.)
 However, it is not the only option.
 Another option is to stay with Original Medicare and purchase a Medicare Supplement (Medigap) and a prescription drug plan.
 I will cover the pros and cons of this option in a future blog post.